 The bill for a crisis, on the other hand, sends them to the world community, which is slowly but surely drowning in debt, with the consequence that material conditions collapse as the number of billionaires grows.

-To go well for Tangen, Olsen has set the moral philosopher Henrik Syse, who does not find it problematic that Tangen has earned his money on speculative funds and is hiding his wealth in tax havens.
-It's no wonder.
-Syse is a board member of Tang's companies on Cayman Island.
-Moral is so much – including teaching decent people how to become Christian charlatans with gold crosses on their chest.
+To go well for Tangen, Olsen has set the moral philosopher Henrik Syse, who does not find it problematic that Tangen has earned his money on speculative funds and hides his fortune in tax havens.